Confluence vs. SharePoint: A comprehensive overview & comparison

 Kenneth Pangan

-If you’re reading this, you’re probably stuck trying to choose between the two giants of knowledge management: Atlassian’s Confluence and Microsoft’s SharePoint.
-It’s a classic dilemma for growing teams.
-Both tools are powerful in their own right, but they were built to do different things.
-Picking one often feels like you’re just trading one set of problems for another, like siloed information or search bars that never seem to find anything.
+If you're reading this, you're probably choosing between the two giants of knowledge management: Atlassian's Confluence and Microsoft's SharePoint.
+It's a classic dilemma for growing teams.
+Both tools are powerful in their own right, and picking the right one depends on your team's specific workflow.
+This guide will give you a straightforward Confluence vs. SharePoint comparison, looking at what each one does best.

 What are Confluence and SharePoint?
 A Confluence vs. SharePoint breakdown

-Before we pit them against each other, let’s get a clear picture of what each tool is really for.
-They both help teams work together, but they come at it from completely different angles.
+Before we pit them against each other, let's get a clear picture of what each tool is really for.
+They both help teams work together, but they come at it from different angles.

 Confluence